Two fall favorites combined into one delicious muffin. These Pumpkin Zucchini Muffins are perfect for the season.

 Whisk the powdered sugar, milk, and vanilla extract in a bowl until a thick and smooth icing forms.

-If your icing is too thick, thin it with a little more milk.
-If it’s too thin, add a touch more powdered sugar until you get your desired consistency.
+If your icing is too thick, thin it with more milk.
+If it’s too thin, add more powdered sugar until you get your desired consistency.

 Dip the tops of each cooled muffin into a bowl with the icing.
 Sprinkle with a little pumpkin pie spice for an extra garnish if you’d like.